Course Outline

 DOM Awareness and Element Targeting for Government

-• Selecting elements reliably within government web applications
+• Selecting elements reliably for government use

 End-to-End Workflow Automation for Government